AND-STL Executive Committee

 Goals:

-• The Corresponding Secretary shall serve for two (2) years.
-The Corresponding Secretary shall:
+• Corresponding Secretary.
+The Corresponding Secretary serves for two (2) years.
+Functions of the Corresponding Secretary:

 • Maintain records of member names, contacts and pertinent professional information as needed.